seanmcquaid/mcquaid-stacks-cli/src/templates/vite-remix-spa/docs/README.md

-# Vite + React Template Documentation
+# Vite + Vite + Remix SPA Template Documentation

-The goal of this template is to provide a simple starting point for building React applications with Vite so you can hit the ground running when starting a new project.
+The goal of this template is to provide a simple starting point for building React applications with Vite + Remix SPA so you can hit the ground running when starting a new project.